-Removal of the diversion dams will occur during the period of seasonal low flows.
-During construction activities to remove the diversion dam and excavation of the temporary channel through the accumulated upstream sediment, the entrance to the diversion canal will be closed and flows will be diverted around the construction activity to the downstream bypass channel (PM&E Measure AQUA-1).
+Removal of the diversion dams would occur during the period of seasonal low flows.
+During construction activities to remove the diversion dam and excavation of the temporary channel through the accumulated upstream sediment, the entrance to the diversion canal would be closed and flows would be diverted around the construction activity to the downstream bypassed channel (PM&E Measure AQUA-1).
 Over an unknown period of time, natural flows would reconfigure a natural channel, mobilizing and transporting sediment accumulated upstream of the dam (see section 3.3.1, Geologic and Soil Resources).
 The existing drainage patterns in the vicinity of the development's infrastructure (e.g., canals, spillways, the Cow Creek forebay, powerhouse tailrace) could change as a result of removal of these structures and regrading.
 These activities are expected to have minimal effects on runoff and overall stream flows given implementation of proposed PM&E measures (Measures GEOL-1 and GEOL-2).

-The Proposed Action would have a long-term beneficial impact on water quantity in South Cow Creek by increasing average monthly flows (between 23-334 percent) in the bypassed reach, especially during low flow conditions.
+The Proposed Action would have a long-term beneficial impact on water quantity in the South Cow Creek bypassed reach by increasing average monthly flows (between 23-334 percent), especially during low flow conditions.
 In addition, annual peak stream flows in the bypassed reach of Old Cow Creek would increase slightly.
+However, the Proposed Action would not cause increased flooding in the bypassed reach or downstream of the project.

-21 There is no record of flows in the Hooten Gulch above project structures; therefore, staff is unable to quantify how often flow in the gulch will be insufficient to meet the ADU water right.
+24 There is no record of flows in the Hooten Gulch above project structures; therefore, staff is unable to quantify how often flow in the gulch will be insufficient to meet the ADU water right.

 The Proposed Action would result in the permanent loss of the one acre Cow Creek forebay.
-In addition, flows in Hooten Gulch would be significantly less than under licensed conditions, but would resemble the perennial condition of the gulch as currently exists upstream of project structures.
-There would be a permanent loss of flow available in the Hooten Gulch which would negatively impact the ability of the ADU to access its water right at the current point of diversion.
-We recommend that PG&E provide ADU with advanced notice regarding the estimated date at which water delivery will stop to Hooten Gulch.
+In addition, flows in Hooten Gulch would be significantly less than under licensed conditions, but would resemble the ephemeral condition of the gulch as currently exists upstream of project structures.
+There would be a permanent loss of flow available in the Hooten Gulch which would negatively impact the ability of the Tetrick Hydroelectric Project and ADU to access their full water rights at the current points of diversion.